-In accordance with Guidance on Risk Management, Internal Control and Related Financial and Business Reporting (September 2014) issued by the FRC, the Board confirms that there is a continuous process for identifying, evaluating and managing the significant risks faced by the Group, that it has been in place for the period under review and up to the date of approval of the Financial Statements, and that this process is regularly monitored by the Board.
-The effectiveness of these processes in the Group is referenced in the Report of the Audit and Risk Committee (pages 91-95).
-The risk management framework and processes including the principal risks and uncertainties identified are set out in the Risk Management Report (pages 60-69).
+The Board confirms that there is a continuous process for identifying, evaluating and managing the significant risks faced by the Group, that it has been in place for the period under review and up to the date of approval of the Financial Statements, and that this process is regularly monitored by the Board.
+The effectiveness of these processes in the Group is referenced in the Report of the Audit and Risk Committee (pages 99-103).
+The risk management framework and processes including the principal risks and uncertainties identified are set out in the Risk Management Report (pages 68-77).